-Original research (scientific articles, reviews, reviews) and previously unpublished archival materials corresponding to the journal's scope are accepted for publication.
+Original research (scientific articles, reviews) and previously unpublished archival materials corresponding to the journal's scope are accepted for publication.
 The editorial board and the editorial team reserve the right to make the final decision regarding the publication of the proposed texts and the right to make editorial changes in the text (after agreement with the author) that do not distort the meaning of the article.
+The author has exclusive copyrights to the work transferred to the publisher, which contains all references to the cited Authors and/or publications (materials) provided for by the current copyright legislation.
+Authors retain the copyright and full publishing rights without restrictions.

 There is no royalty payment for the authors, and there is no charge for publication of the articles.